smalltalk-ai/vmware-jekyll-kubelets/README-Podlets.md

 This is markdown format supported and will convert markdown tags into html upon compilation.

+## Latest episodes

+The home page will display the 3 latest episodes in reverse chronological order by default, starting with the latest.
+To change this number, update the `limit` operator on `index.html`:

+` {% for episode in latest limit:3 %} <= limited to 3 currently `

 ## Highlighted Episodes

 The Home and About pages allow authors to set highlighted episodes.
 The home page will show up to three, but the About page will show as many highlighted episodes the author has specified.

 To select Featured episodes,add them to the `highlighted` YML block on `_config.yml`.

 # Podcast Hosts